ASHUTOSH-THAPA/machine-learning-mini-projects/README.md

 # machine-learning-mini-projects
+## Advantage of this repository:-
-basics of machine learning mini projects
+### .Deep concept of machine learning mini projects
+### .Helps to understand the fundamentals of machine learning
+### .Use in mini projects to understand the use of ml